💲Making Money With AI The Right Way | Ownership, Outcomes, & Consequences — Chapter Five

 “If this hurts someone, am I willing to own that?”

-Any time I treated AI as a shield — something I could hide behind — the results were messier and harder to defend.
+Any time I treated AI as a shield — something to hide behind — the results were messier and harder to defend.

 Any time I treated AI as a tool I was fully responsible for, decisions became clearer, slower, and cleaner.